AWARDS & SCHOLARSHIPS

-Named in honor of San Francisco Giants Hall of Famer Willie McCovey, this award is the Junior Giants version of the annual award given to a Giants player by his teammates.
-The Junior Giants Willie Mac Award will go to one outstanding Junior Giants player and coach/team parent that best represents their league, as chosen by their league Commissioner.
+Named in honor of Giants Hall of Famer Willie McCovey, this award is the Junior Giants version of the annual award given to a Giants player by his teammates.
+The Junior Giants Willie Mac Award will go to one outstanding Junior Giants player and coach/team parent that best represents their league, as chosen by their league commissioner.

 Harmon & Sue Burns Scholarship Program

 Each year, the Giants Community Fund inducts 10 new Junior Giants into the Harmon & Sue Burns Scholarship Program.
 All Junior Giants entering 8th grade are invited to apply for a $5,000 scholarship.
 The Harmon & Sue Burns Scholars are honored at a home plate ceremony at Oracle Park on Education Day.

 Players do not need to be straight A students to apply.
 Scholars are selected on the basis of leadership, character, academic potential and Junior Giants involvement.